dsteyn44/comic_craze_MS3/README.md

     -   #### Typography
         - In regards to the text, again I have tried to follow the traditional comic fonts where possible and where it does not intervene with the readibility.
         - The main logo is set in "Permanent Marker" from google fonts.
 At first I used Bungee Shade but I felt tghis did not reflect totally the comic feel of old styled comics of yesteryear.
 I also used "Permanent Marker" for some of the main copy such as below the headlins on the comics page and Sign-in Sign-up ppages.
 However for the main copy of the synopsis of the "comic cards", i opeted for Roboto to me clearer.
-        - In terms of the icons, I have gone with a mixture of Materialize and Font Awesome icons.
+        - In terms of the icons, I have gone with a mixture of Materialize and Font Awesome icons. mainly trying to go with a superhero theme.

     -   #### Imagery
         - As this project is about comics the typical imagery of comic art is important.
 The home page reflects this with an image of comics in the background. the rest of the imagery was taken from the website [League of Comic Geeks](https://leagueofcomicgeeks.com/)